Updated on March 9, 2025

 Offer Comfort in Different Ways

 Not all children process grief through talking.
-Some express feelings through play, art, or movement.
 Encourage self-expression in ways that feel natural to them:

 - Drawing or painting a picture of their loved one